My Name Is Modesty

 My Name Is Modesty is a 2004 American action film directed by Scott Spiegel.
 Quentin Tarantino executive produced.
 It was released direct-to-DVD.
 The film is based on the early years of the character Modesty Blaise, a former crime boss turned secret agent.
 This is the third production that brings Peter O'Donnell's character Modesty Blaise to the screen, following the feature film Modesty Blaise with Monica Vitti in 1966 and the TV pilot Modesty Blaise with Ann Turkel in 1982.

-The film stars British actress Alexandra Staden as Modesty and chronicles a crucial event in the character's life some time prior to the start of the comic strip.
+The film stars British actress Alexandra Staden as Modesty and chronicles a crucial event in the character's life sometime before the start of the comic strip.
 As such, it omits the key character of Willie Garvin, Modesty's companion throughout the run of the original comic strip and the 30-year series of spin-off novels and short stories published by O'Donnell.

 Plot

 Modesty Blaise is working as a croupier in a casino in Tangier.
 A group of violent criminals assassinate her employer and enter the casino shooting staff and demanding entry to the casino's safe.
 Modesty delays her retaliation and retribution as she protects the lives of her staff.
 When the criminals kill the only person who can open the safe, Modesty arranges for a fellow employee to arrive who has the password for the computer that holds the details of the entry to the vault.
 As the criminals and their captives await the individual, Modesty takes on the leader of the criminals at the game of roulette.
 They agree that if she wins twice in a row a captive sworn to not tell what happened is released; when she loses she has to tell the truth about her background to the leader of the criminals who has become fascinated by her.
 She relates her life story little by little in the manner of Scheherazade.

-Modesty tells her life story in flashback beginning as an orphaned child in a refugee camp in the Balkans, to her meeting her mentor who teaches her his knowledge of various languages and martial arts until his death in Algeria where she makes her way to Tangier and becoming a croupier.
+Modesty tells her life story in flashback beginning as an orphaned child in a refugee camp in the Balkans, to her meeting her mentor who teaches her his knowledge of various languages and martial arts until he died in Algeria where she makes her way to Tangier and becoming a croupier.
 The criminals eventually enter the safe but are confronted with a revenging Modesty.

 The time setting of the film is kept vague.
 Although flashback sequences involving warfare invoke World War II or other conflicts in the late 1940s and early 1950s (in keeping with the original comic strip), Modesty as an adult is shown using computers and other current (for 2004) technology.